marick/lens2/mostly_words/are_lenses_for_you.md

-# Tutorial, part 1: are lens worth it to you?
+# Are lenses worth it to you?

 Here I'll try to convince you that lenses have some advantages over both recursive functions and Elixir's built-in `Access` behaviour and its associated `Kernel` functions: `put_in/2`, `update_in/2`, `put_in/2` and so on.

----
+## Lenses and the `Access` module

 Languages like Elixir don't let you change data structures; instead, you create a new data structure that's different from the original.
-That can be somewhat annoying when you want to change a single _place_ within a deeply nested structure.
+That can be somewhat annoying when you want to change a single place within a deeply nested structure.
 From now on, I'm going to call such structures *containers*.
 We're interested in nested containers.